- 2015: Ph.D. in Historical Theology, Institute of Post-Reformation Studies (IPRS), and Jonathan Edwards Center Benelux, ETF Leuven

 - Jonathan Edwards (1703-58) on Freedom of Perfection: Establishing the Shift Away from the Classic-Reformed Tradition of Freedom of the Will.
 Ph.D.
 Dissertation, ETF Leuven, 2015.

 - Contributor to: Dolf te Velde e.a. (eds.).
 Synopsis Purioris Theologiae / Synopsis of a Purer Theology.
 Latin Text and English Translation: Volume 1, Disputations 1-23.
 Studies in Medieval and Reformation Traditions 187; Text and Sources 5.
 Brill: Leiden, 2014.

 Journal Articles and Book Chapters

-- “Jonathan Edwards and Alexander Gottlieb Baumgarten.”
-In Edwards and Germany: Transatlantic Currents.
-Edited by Rhys Bezzant.
-New Directions in Jonathan Edwards Studies.
-Göttingen: Vandenhoeck & Ruprecht, forthcoming.
+- “Jonathan Edwards and Alexander Gottlieb Baumgarten.
+Aesthetic Theology and The Art of Beautiful Thinking.”
+In Edwards, Germany, and Transatlantic Contexts, ed.
+Rhys Bezzant, 113–33.
+New Directions in Jonathan Edwards Studies 3.
+Göttingen: Vandenhoeck & Ruprecht, 2022.